Cookei/UCBUGG-website-recreation/ucbugg-site/src/assets/labs/Post Production/rendering arnold/rendering - arnold.md

 ![](frame_range.jpg)

-You want to set your start frame and end frame of your render sequence here
+Next, scroll down and you want to set your start frame and end frame of your render sequence here

 ![](renderable_camera.jpg)